Call Today for a Free Consultation

 Located in Washington, Carter, and Sullivan counties, Johnson City has been cited in Forbes magazine as a “Best Small Place for Business and Careers” (#65), and in Kiplinger’s magazine as fifth in the “Least-Expensive Cities for Living in the U.S.A”.

-With a population of approximately 63,000, Johnson City traces its roots back to 1769, when William Bean (the first settlor in Tennessee) built a cabin just outside of town.
+With a population of approximately 63,000, Johnson City traces its roots back to 1769, when William Bean (the first settler in Tennessee) built a cabin just outside of town.
 The city itself was formerly founded by its namesake Henry Johnson in 1856 to serve as a railroad depot, and the town was incorporated in 1869.
 Since then, Johnson City has enjoyed a rich and successful history.

 We are proud to serve not only the residents of Johnson City in injury matters, but also those residents in the surrounding towns and communities.
-To find out more about how we can help you in an injury or wrongful death matter, we invite you to call us at 1-276-623-0808 for a free consultation.
+To find out more about how we can help you in an injury or wrongful death matter, we invite you to call us for a free consultation.